Bo Horvat Game Preview: Islanders vs. Flyers

 Horvat Season Stats Insights

-- In four of 16 games this year, Horvat has scored a goal, and he has one game with multiple goals.
+- In four of 18 games this season, Horvat has scored a goal, and he has one game with multiple goals.

-- Horvat has posted an assist in a game eight times this year in 16 games played, including multiple assists once.
+- Horvat has an assist in eight of 18 games this year, with multiple assists in one of them.

-- Horvat's implied probability to go over his point total is 60.6% based on the odds.
+- The implied probability is 60.6% that Horvat goes over his points prop total based on the odds.

-- Horvat has an implied probability of 42.6% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 41.7% of Horvat going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.